 The Colosseum is undoubtedly one of Rome’s main attractions.
 It sits in a landscape steeped in history, so it will come as no surprise that around this iconic structure there are plenty of other great things to see and do near the Colosseum.

 Once you’ve explored this list, use the toggle menu below to check out Rome’s other famous attractions.

 12. The Palatine Hill

 This is one of my favorite sites to visit near the Colosseum.
 The archeological complex is so big that you can find yourself alone among the trees and magnificent ruins.
 If you have a few hours to spare while in Rome, I highly recommend you make your way up the hill.

 This is one of the seven founding hills of Rome.
-Actually, it’s the first hill, according to the legend of how Rome was founded.
-The story is that Romulus and Remus were found by a shepherd at the base of the Palatine hill.
+Actually, it’s the first hill, according to the legend of the founding of Rome.
+As the story goes, a shepard found Romulus and Remus at the base of the Palatine hill.
 Ironically, it is also where Romulus is said to have killed Remus.

 During the Republican era of the Roman Empire, this is where some of the highest statesmen had their homes—including Cicero himself.
 This area would have been prime real estate at the time, as the Palatine hill overlooks the Roman Forum, which was downtown Rome back in the day.

 With the arrival of the empire, the Palatine Hill was drastically changed.
 The first emperor Augustus had a small, humble abode on these hills, as did Tiberius and Caligula.
 Compare it to 50 years later and the results are shocking.
 In contrast, the emperor Domitian built a massive palace that basically took up the entire hill.
 Imagine your palace was so big it took up an entire hill!